kubevirt/kubevirt/cluster-up/cluster/kind-k8s-sriov-1.14.2/README.md

 # K8S 1.14.2 with sriov in a Kind cluster

 Provides a pre-deployed k8s cluster with version 1.14.2 that runs using [kind](https://github.com/kubernetes-sigs/kind) The cluster is completely ephemeral and is recreated on every cluster restart.
-The KubeVirt containers are built on the local machine and are the pushed to a registry which is exposed at `localhost:5000`.
+The KubeVirt containers are built on the local machine and are then pushed to a registry which is exposed at `localhost:5000`.

 This version also expects to have sriov-enabed nics on the current host, and will move all the physical interfaces and virtual interfaces into the `kind`'s cluster master node so that they can be used through multus.